 Even so, an alternative which the Air Ministry was quick to explore was the possibility of saving valuable time and shipping volume if short-range aircraft made at least part of the journey under their own power.
 Fortunately this was possible, for the completion of a number of pioneer survey flights before World War II had created the possibility of an air route linking Egypt and the west coast of Africa.
 By 1936 Imperial Airways was operating a weekly service between Lagos and Khartoum, at which point it connected with the regular route from England to the Cape of Good Hope.
 Thus there was already a series of primitive landing grounds spanning the African continent, although these landing grounds were located very far apart.

-Almost immediately after Italy’s entry to the war, the Air Ministry decided to use this route to reinforce the Middle East.
+Almost immediately after the Italian entry into the war, the Air Ministry decided to use this route to reinforce the Middle East.
 An early decision was to base the western end of the route at Takoradi in the Gold Coast, which had been developed in the previous decade for the cocoa and manganese trade, as this provided better airfield and harbour facilities than Lagos in Nigeria.
 Its drier climate, too, would have less disastrous effects on aircraft left in the open.
 Thus Takoradi became the sea/land interchange point at which created aircraft would be unshipped and erected for their 4,000-mile (6450-km) flight across Africa.

 An advance party of 24 RAF personnel reached Takoradi on 14 July 1940 under the command of Group Captain H. K. Thorold, an experienced maintenance officer.
 Thorold was quickly able to confirm the suitability of Takoradi, then set his group to work organising essential facilities such as roads, gantries, hangars, workshops, store houses, offices and living accommodation.